HoratiuSebeni/fe-test/README.md

 2. Solve as many tasks as you can and commit them in a fitting manner
 3. Upload the forked repository and
 4. Share the repository with us by either making it public and send us the repository link _or_ inviting us to the forked project.

+---

+## Styling package

+-   I used bootstrap as a styling package for this project.
+I imported components like Card, Table, Modal and I used classes from this styling package.
+Also to make the table and the modal to look nice I write some JavaScript Objects and inline styling.